Nowadays, the question is which gin and what tonic?

 Our neighbour, Menorca, is more famous for producing gin, thanks to the British occupation of the island.
 When the British Fleet arrived in the 1700s they brought their gin-distilling with them and today Xoriguer gin is made in Mahon port and exported all over the world.

-So being 300 years behind, Mallorca is playing catch-up when it comes to producing gin.
-But, once again, we can thank the Brits for bringing gin to the Med.
-A couple from Newcastle in England, Bryon and Amber, together with master distiller James Gibbon, spent six months perfecting PALMA GIN at the Mallorca Distillery.
+So being three hundred years behind Mallorca is playing catch-up when it comes to making gin.
+But once again we can thank the Brits for bringing gin to the Med.
+A couple from Newcastle in England, Bryon and Amber, together with master distiller James Gibbon spent six months perfecting PALMA GIN at the Mallorca Distillery.
 Using natural, local ingredients including wild flowers and fresh citrus fruits, coriander, cardamom, licorice, cassia bark, wild lavender, almond flowers, and juniper berries they have created a dry gin with a delicate smooth finish.

 Who's Making Gin Today? #